tapdata/tapdata-docs/docs/cloud/billing/billing-overview.md

 :::tip

-① In order to ensure the maximum data flow performance, it is recommended that the machine deployed by the Agent (referred to as the **host** in the above table) has sufficient resources such as computing, storage and bandwidth.
-For more information, see [Install Agent](../quick-start/install-agent/README.md).
+① When purchasing Agent instances, if you choose the **Semi-Managed Mode**, you will need to provide the host machine for [deploying the Agent](../quick-start/install-agent/README.md).
+Additionally, to ensure maximum data transfer performance, it is essential to ensure that the host machine has sufficient computing, storage, and bandwidth resources.
+On the other hand, if you choose the **Fully-Managed Mode**, Tapdata Cloud will provide all the necessary computing and storage resources.

 :::